 Odeon Camden Town

-The Gaumont Palace opened 25th January 1937 with Paul Robson in “Show Boat” and James Dunn in “The Two Fisted Gentleman” plus the GB Revels on stage.
+Located in the northwest London inner city suburb of Camden Town.
+The Gaumont Palace Regents Park opened 25th January 1937 with Paul Robson in “Show Boat” and James Dunn in “The Two Fisted Gentleman” plus the GB Revels on stage.
 Built by the Gaumont British Theatres chain as a 2,742 seat, super luxury theatre with full stage facilities, the proscenium was 44 feet wide and the stage 31 feet deep.
-There were 12 dressing rooms for the artistes and a cafe/restaurant was provided for the convenience of patrons.
+There were 12 dressing rooms for the artistes and a café/restaurant was provided for the convenience of patrons.
 The architects were William E. Trent, W. Sydney Trent and Daniel Mackay.
 The auditorium was wide and decorated with horizontal bands of colour on the walls under a stepped ceiling containing very pendulous light fittings.
 The screen opening had large backlit grilles with a metal meshwork in front.
-The Compton 4Manual/10Rank organ was opened by Terance Casey and was on a platform which emerged through an archway at the side of the stage rather than up through the pit.
+The Compton 4Manual/10Rank organ was opened by Terence Casey and was on a platform which emerged through an archway at the side of the stage rather than up through the orchestra pit.

 The Gaumont Palace, Regents Park was renamed Gaumont Camden Town (dropping the Palace name and advertising itself in its actual location in Camden Town) very soon after opening.
 In 1961 it hosted a Top Rank Bingo Club on Sunday afternoons.
 It became an Odeon in 1964 ahead of alterations which created a Top Rank Bingo Club in the former stalls which had its own separate entrance on the side road.
 A new 1,198 seat cinema in the circle opened in 1968.